macd/NL2sol.jl/README.md

   * Only a linux version, compiled on Ubuntu 14.04 is currently available.
 But the cmake build scripts should work on other Linux machines.
 Windows might be a challenge.

-  * nl2sno, which calculates the jacobian by finite differences, has not been exported.

   * nl2itr, which uses "reverse communication" to request residual and jacobian updates, has not been exported.